4- 14 August 2017

 Permaculture shows us how we can collaborate with nature in order to cocreate a better world.
 Essentially, we design wholistic systems with the guidance of design principles.
 This system can be our house (Zone 0), our property (Zones 1-4), our community…and ourselves (Zone 00).

-Through theory, games, personal and group activities, we explore how the permaculture design principles can be applied to ourselves, so that we can utilise our time doing what we love and what we really want everyday, as we care for the earth.
+Through theory, games, dance, personal and group activities, we explore how the permaculture design principles can be applied to ourselves, so that we can utilise our time doing what we love and what we really want everyday, as we care for the earth.
 Some of the topics we cover are: